Final Fantasy XV: Sales

 In Japan, the PS4 version topped Japanese gaming charts, selling 690,471 units.
 The Xbox One version sold nearly 3,800 units.
 Total sales of both versions came to 694,262 units, with the game's release boosting console sales for the PS4 over the previous week by over 42,000 units.
 Second week sales in the region were 79,792 units, down 88% from launch week and causing the game to drop to fifth place.
 Different rankings in January the following year placed the Japanese sales of Final Fantasy XV as between 900,000 and one million copies.
 In the United Kingdom's all-format gaming charts ending December 3, Final Fantasy XV was the second biggest launch for the series after Final Fantasy XIII.
 According to the December data released by the NPD Group, Final Fantasy XV was the second best-selling title of the month behind Call of Duty: Infinite Warfare.
 The game also became the month's best-selling PS4 title, and saw the best console launch month in the franchise's history.

 Within the first twenty-four hours, Square Enix reported that Final Fantasy XV had shipped five million units worldwide in both physical shipments and digital sales—a figure which allowed the game to "break even" on development costs.
 This gave Final Fantasy XV the biggest launch in the franchise to date, the most first day digital sales in Japan for a game up to that point, and set records for physical shipments and downloads in mainland Asia.
 Commenting on the large numbers, Tabata revealed that the strong sales saved the Final Fantasy franchise as a whole, which had seen declining commercial success in recent years.
 According to Square Enix, shipments had reached over six million worldwide by January 2017.
-In May of the same year, Square announced the game and Rise of the Tomb Raider helped to increase sales and profits for the 2016-2017 fiscal year.
-By May 2022, Final Fantasy XV had sold tenmillion units worldwide across all versions, making it one of the best-selling Final Fantasy games of all time.
+In May of the same year, the game and Rise of the Tomb Raider helped to increase sales and profits for the 2016-2017 fiscal year.
+By May 2022, Final Fantasy XV had sold ten million units worldwide across all versions, making it one of the best-selling Final Fantasy games of all time.